energietransitie/twomes-backoffice-configuration/README.md

     -v portainer_data:/data \
     portainer/portainer-ce:latest
     ```
-4. Open Portainer in your browser: `https://server-external-ip-address:9443`.
-5. Add portainer and traefik as a stack by following the steps described [here](#deploying-stacks-with-portainer).
-6. Stop the bootstrapping container:
+4. Create the `web` network: is created:
     ```bash
+    docker network create web
+    ```
+5. Open Portainer in your browser: `https://server-external-ip-address:9443`.
+6. Add portainer and traefik as a stack by following the steps described [here](#deploying-stacks-with-portainer).
+7. Stop the bootstrapping container:
+    ```bash
     docker stop portainer-bootstrap
     ```
-7. Restart portainer:
+8. Restart portainer:
     ```bash
     docker restart portainer
     ```
-8. Portainer is now available at `docker.energietransitiewindesheim.nl`.
+9. Portainer is now available at `docker.energietransitiewindesheim.nl`.

 ### Deploying stacks with Portainer